 Now is the perfect time for UK companies to secure their future by opening a branch office in Europe’s powerhouse economy, Germany.

-Not only will so doing ensure that they can continue to trade and to provide services throughout the entire European Union, but also it will alleviate any fears that customers or suppliers might have by demonstrating that they are fully committed to the European project, despite the Brexit outcome and all the uncertainties associated with it.
+Not only will so doing ensure that they can continue to benefit from frictionless trade throughout the entire European Union, but also it will alleviate any fears that customers, partners or suppliers might have by demonstrating that they are fully committed to the European project, despite the Brexit outcome and all the uncertainties associated with it.

 Securing a foothold in Europe’s key market therefore offers enormous advantages to SME’s already trading with Germany, but also to companies that have been considering establishing a presence in Europe anyway.

 Only an hour or so flight from most UK airports, Germany has a business friendly tax and legal system and its central location within Europe makes it the natural choice for British companies looking to establish a subsidiary or branch office on the continental mainland.

 The most common legal form is to establish a GmbH (Gesellschaft mit beschränkter Haftung) which is German for "company with limited liability" - The name of the GmbH form emphasises the fact that the owners (Gesellschafter, also known as members) of the entity are not personally liable for the company's debts.

 It is widely accepted that a GmbH is formed in three stages: the founding association, which is regarded as a private partnership with full liability of the founding partners/members; the founded company (often styled as "GmbH i.G.", with "i.G." standing for in Gründung – literally "in the founding stages", with the meaning of "registration pending"); and finally the fully registered GmbH.
 Only the registration of the company in the Commercial Register (Handelsregister) provides the GmbH with its full legal status.